carbon-language/carbon-lang/llvm/docs/LangRef.rst

 If the ``nuw`` keyword is present, then the shift produces a poison value if it shifts out any non-zero bits.
-If the ``nsw`` keyword is present, then the shift produces a poison value it shifts out any bits that disagree with the resultant sign bit.
+If the ``nsw`` keyword is present, then the shift produces a poison value if it shifts out any bits that disagree with the resultant sign bit.

 Example:
 """"""""